Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Computing integrals with respect to

 \section{Computing integrals with respect to $\mu$}

-In order to achieve Step 4 of the S3 algorithm, we need to find a way to approximate the integral $\mu(g)$ of a Hölder observable $g$ against the SRB measure $\mu$ for $T$.
+In order to achieve Step 4 of the S3 algorithm, we need to find a way to approximate the integral $\mu(g)$ of a Hölder observable $g$ against the SRB measure $\mu$ for $\phi$.
 We propose two simple methods to do so: a probabilistic one that relies on the physicality of $\mu$ (this is the method that is used in \cite{chandramoorthyEfficientComputationLinear2021}) and a deterministic one that uses a classical construction of the SRB measure.
-One could also use more advanced techniques to compute integrals against $\mu$, based on approximations of transfer operators.
-See for instance the approach from \cite{crimminsFourierApproximationStatistical2020} based on Fourier decomposition.
+One could probably use more advanced techniques to compute integrals against $\mu$ (see for instance the method in \cite{crimminsFourierApproximationStatistical2020} to approximate $\mu$).

+In Remarks \ref{remark:precision_monte_carlo} and \ref{remark:precision_Riemann}, we discuss theoretical error estimates for the computation of the S3 algorithm.
+These estimates do not take into account, for instance, rounding errors due to finite precision arithmetic that would appear in an actual implementation of the algorithm.